asalavaty/asalavaty.com/content/developments/IVI Shiny App/index.md

 ## Overview

 <div style="text-align: justify">
 IVI Shiny App is a user-friendly web app for calculating the influence of network nodes using the {{< staticref "developments/ivi/" "newtab" >}}IVI algorithm{{< /staticref >}}.
-This shiny web app provides a graphical user interface to adjust that enables users to adjust all of the parameters and arguments of the IVI algorithm before running it on their similarity/dissimilarity (e.g. gene co-expression) data.
+This shiny web app provides a graphical user interface that enables users to adjust all of the parameters and arguments of the IVI algorithm before running it on their similarity/dissimilarity (e.g. gene co-expression) data.
 Also, users can easily visualize the network based on the IVI values of nodes and adjust it as they desire.
 </div>